sunipeyk/shareONBluesky/README.md

-Simply share your WordPress post on Bluesky social platform wit this main code.
+Simply share your WordPress post on Bluesky social platform with this main code.